Information for Customers (including Terms and Conditions)

 We very occasionally find that a fleece is ‘tender’, meaning that there are weak points along the length of the fibres causing them to break easily.
 We try to identify these fleece before we start processing, but it isn’t always possible to identify them in advance.
 Sometimes these fleeces can still be spun, but there will be small slubs or ‘pills’ in the yarn.
 Others can’t be spun at all: if this happens, we will only charge you for processing up to the stage at which the problem became apparent.

 Our yarn is supplied with a light mineral oil coating, which helps to reduce static during processing.
 This is easily removed by washing the finished garment.
 For best results, gently hand wash in warm water (about 30°C) using a wool detergent, and rinse in warm water.
 To prevent felting, avoid any rapid changes in temperature or too much movement of the garment in the water.
 After washing, roll the garment inside a large towel and gently squeeze (don’t wring); or machine spin inside a pillow case and allow to dry flat.
 Never tumble dry!

 Invoicing and payment

 On completion of your order, we will email you your invoice for fleece processing, including delivery and VAT.
-Your yarn or other products will be dispatched following payment of this invoice (minus any deposit paid on booking), which is due within 15 days.
+Your yarn or other products will be dispatched following payment of this invoice, which is due within 15 days.
 Full details of how to pay will be included on the invoice: payment can be made by bank transfer or cheque, by debit card over the phone; or for an additional charge to cover costs, you can use PayPal or credit card.